-On Jan.
-11, the Iowa Department of Public Health (IDPH) released a list of priority groups for the next phase of COVID-19 vaccinations.
+The Iowa Department of Public Health has announced priority populations for the next phase (1B) of COVID-19 vaccinations.

-- First responders (e.g., firefighters, police officers, and dependent adult abuse and child welfare social workers).
+- First responders (e.g., firefighters, police officers, and child welfare social workers)

-- Government officials, including staff, to ensure continuity of government, engaged in state business at the Iowa Capitol during the legislative session.
+- Government officials, to ensure continuity of government including staff, engaged in state business at the Iowa Capitol during the legislative session

 - Inspectors responsible for hospital, long-term care, and child safety